4l3b/WorkTrack_pwa/README.md

+**USER GUIDE**

 Welcome to WorkTrack!

-This is a simple PWA that allows you to keep track of your work sessions.
+This is a simple app that allows you to keep track of your work sessions.
 Here's how it works.

-**INSTALLATION**

-Tap the “Share" button and select "Add to Home Screen" from the options.
-Finally, tap “Add" in the top right corner.

-**USER GUIDE**

 WORK TIME:
 Enter the length of the work session.
 Click the button to insert a default value of 8 hours.